Sl1va/tman/README.md

 Status: Active development

+## How to install

+# Default places to search config file

+# Default config structure

+## How to use

+# Geneal help

+# More descriptive help message

 Config repo:
 File `repos` contain list of repos that might be possibly used at work.
 The file